567-labs/cloud-cursor-agent/README.md

 5. **No Blocking**: Interactive mode blocks waiting for user input.
 Non-interactive mode completes immediately and returns control.

 **Required for AI Agents:**
-- `cloud-agent list --non-interactive` - Always use this flag
+- `bun run cloud-agent.tsx list --non-interactive` - Always use this flag
-- `cloud-agent status <id> --non-interactive` - Always use this flag
+- `bun run cloud-agent.tsx status <id> --non-interactive` - Always use this flag
-- `cloud-agent launch --plan <file>` - Already non-interactive by design, PR creation is default
+- `bun run cloud-agent.tsx launch --plan <file>` - Already non-interactive by design, PR creation is default

 **What happens without `--non-interactive`:**
 - `list` and `status` commands will launch interactive UI and hang waiting for keyboard input